 What are the festivals celebrated at Omkareshwar Temple Ukhimath?

-How to reach Omkareshwar Temple Ukhimath?
+How to reach Omkareshwar Temple?

-- Air: The nearest airport is Jolly Grant Airport in Dehradun, at a distance of 195 Km.
+- Air: The nearest airport is Jolly Grant Airport in Dehradun.
+It stands 195 km away from the temple.

-- Train: The nearest railway station is Rishikesh, at a distance of 175 Km.
+- Train: The nearest railway station is Rishikesh.
+It is 175 km away from Omkareshwar temple.